commercetools/commercetools-bundles-starter/README.md

 Simply run `yarn` from the repository root to install the application's dependencies.

-You should use the latest version of node.
+It is recommended to use the latest version of node.

 ### Running the Application